familliarous/complete-javascript-course-fork/JS Course Notes/Section 8 - How JavaScript Works Behind The Scenes/Section 8 - How JavaScript Works Behind The Scenes.md

 	- bind
 - **NEVER use an arrow function as a method.**

 - Functions inside methods can also cause a `this` keyword pitfall.
-Regular function calls have the this keyword undefined,
+Regular function calls have the this keyword undefined, so it can cause errors.
+	- 2 Solutions to this:
+	- Using an external variable outside of the method to still retain the `this` value
+		- can use "that" or "self"
+	-  Using an arrow function.